Home โ€บ Destinations โ€บ Europe

 To sweeten your next visit to Croatia, Serbia, Bosnia and Herzegovina, Montenegro, or Slovenia, order Palačinke.

-Palačinke are pancakes, but not like American pancakes, they are more like crepes.
+Palačinke are pancakes, but not like American pancakes; they are more like crepes.

 It is a very thin dough, filled as desired, but, if you ask me, the best options are basic, such as chocolate spread or apricot jam.

-You can find palačinke in various restaurants, but if you are one of those who like to overdo with sweet additions, go to one of the palačinkarnica (places that sell pancakes, like Milky in Zagreb) and create your dream pancake by choosing the ingredients yourself.
+You can find palačinke in various restaurants, but if you are one of those who like to overdo it with sweet additions, go to one of the palačinkarnica (places that sell pancakes, like Milky in Zagreb) and create your dream pancake by choosing the ingredients yourself.

 Baklava: Golden, Sweet, Nutty Delight

-Baklava
+Baklava with pistachios

 I challenge you: try to eat two slices of baklava.
 Why?
 Because it can be very “filling.”
 Still, your next trip to Croatia, Turkey, or Bosnia and Herzegovina cannot finish without baklava.